mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### GridList

 - Rename the `GridList` components to `ImageList` to align with the current Material Design naming.
+- Rename the GridList `spacing` prop to `gap` to align with the CSS attribute.
+- Rename the GridList `cellHeight` prop to `rowHieght`.
+- Add the `variant` prop to GridList.
+- Rename the GridListItemBar `actionPosition` prop to `position`.
+(Note also the related classname changes.)
+- Use CSS object-fit.
+For IE11 support either use a polyfill such as https://www.npmjs.com/package/object-fit-images, or continue to use the v4 component.

 ```diff
 -import GridList from '@material-ui/core/GridList';